 To be fair, flat roofs aren’t completely ‘bubble-level’ flat.
-They work in much the same way as a gutter system, angled slightly or pitched a couple of degrees, so that water flows into a downspout.
+They work in much the same way as a gutter system, angled slightly or pitched a couple of degrees, so that water can flow into a downspout.
 Even so, flat roofing materials need to be able to absorb the brunt of the weather and to withstand ponding water or snow and ice until it melts.

 Pros and Cons of Common Flat Roof Membranes

-- PVC Single-Ply Membrane – arguably the most popular of all flat roofing materials (some contractors even install ONLY PVC membranes.)
-PVC membranes are a single layer of thermoplastic material.
+PVC Single-Ply Membrane – arguably the most popular of all flat roofing materials (some contractors even install ONLY PVC membranes.) for higher-end residential installations PVC membranes are a single layer of thermoplastic material.
 PVC roofs are especially strong and durable, featuring a minimum breaking point of 300 pounds per inch compared to the industry-recommended 200 PPI.

 PVC and EPDM typically go 1-2 in terms of popularity for flat roofing depending on what area you live in.
-The seams of EPDM are not as strong as the PVC, heat-welded joints either.
-EPDM also has a tendency to absorb heat, which can drive up utility bills for the property owner.
+The glued-together seams of EPDM are not anywhere near as strong as the PVC, heat-welded seams forming a permanent bond.

 TPO roofs have been vastly growing in popularity ever since their introduction in the early 1990s.
-Part of what is fueling their recent rise is energy-efficiency, as they are more readily available in white and light gray (as well as black) compared to their closest competitors PVC and EPDM.
+Part of what is fueling their recent rise is their energy-efficiency, as TPO membranes are more readily available in white and light gray (as well as black) colors compared to their closest competitors PVC and EPDM.

 Credits: Commercial Roof USA

 Built up roofs have been in use for over 100 years with their biggest advantage being the ability to withstand heavy foot traffic.
 Membrane roofs are durable… in a sense, but a gravel coating can withstand heavy collisions.

 Credits: Wayne’s Roofing Inc.

 There are some important factors to consider such as ease of installation and how environmentally friendly the manufacturing process is, but for most consumers the two most important decision makers are cost and performance.

 - Modified Bitumen – multi-layers, but also heat absorbing and difficult to install.

-- BUR – compliant with heavy foot traffic but very heavy.
+- BUR – compliant with heavy foot traffic, but very heavy.

 To find the perfect flat roofing material you really need to consider the most common issues your roof will face (lots of traffic, volatile climate).
 You’ll, of course, also have to consider your budget.

-If an old roof just needs replaced it will direct the decision as will if the roof is going on new construction.
-The contractor will lay out your options, then you’ll find the best choice based on your budget, location, and the ability of companies in your area to adequately install each material.
+If an old roof just needs to be replaced, it will direct the decision, as will the roofing system chosen for a new construction project.
+The contractor will lay out your options, then you’ll find the best choice based on your budget, location, and the ability of companies in your area to adequately install each system.

-The end goal is to prevent leaks on a flat roof, luckily you’ve got a lot of different routes that can get you there! 😉
+The end goal is to prevent leaks on a flat roof, luckily, you’ve got a lot of different routes that can get you there.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: